 The biggest issue with driving your car when it is past due for its first MOT test is the traffic police.
 They are paying increased attention, and it's not a matter of whether or not they will verify your car's MOT status but when.
 Also, read Penalty for driving without MOT Certificate

 It can be easy to forget to book a first test when you are not used to getting your car tested every year.
 Check MOT due date and Set up Reminders using the button below:

 When is my MOT due?

-If you are unsure when your MOT is due you can use our MOT Checker to find out...simply click ion the button below and enter your reg:
+If you are unsure when your MOT is due, no worries! you can use our MOT Checker to find out the date.
+Simply click ion the button below and enter your reg:

 As a driver, you want to know when your car needs it's very first MOT test.
 And also, how often it is a legal requirement after that.
 These are some of the questions that are answered in this article.